 Four people arrive at Hill House.
 In the beginning, their stay seems to be a spooky encounter with inexplicable phenomena, but Hill House is gathering powers and will soon choose one of the seekers to make its own.
 The Haunting of Hill House has been called a perfect work of unnerving terror.
 An adaptation is currently available for viewing on Netflix.

 The Little Stranger by Sarah Waters

 Dr. Faraday is called from his rural home to the once impressive Hundreds Hall, home of the Ayres family.
 The owners are struggling to keep pace with a changing society while being haunted by something more sinister.
 Dr. Faraday is unaware how their story is about to become intimately entwined with his.
-This gothic read that is one of the books coming to the big screen in August 2018.
+This gothic read is not only a top choice on the list of must-read Halloween books, it is also one of the books that has been adapted for the big screen.

 Rick Grimes, a Kentucky deputy shot in the line of duty, wakes up from a coma during a zombie apocalypse.
 After joining a group of survivors, he gradually becomes the leader of the newly formed community as it struggles to survive.
 The Walking Dead has received the Eisner Award for Best Continuing Series and has inspired a TV show loosely based on the comic book storyline, as well as a companion TV series.
 There are also web series and novels.
 Your Walking Dead fandom can last forever…just like a zombie, theoretically.

 So…what’s your favorite scary story?
 What are the Halloween books on your Top 10 Tuesdays list?
 Let us know in the comments! |RL